devchallenges-io/curriculum/3-javascript/1-javascript/14-oop.md

 3.  **Refactoring Made Easy**: OOP makes it simpler to refactor and maintain your code because changes to one class don't require modifying the entire codebase.
 4.  **Better Collaboration**: With clear structures and encapsulation, teams can work on different classes without conflicts.

-By embracing OOP in your JavaScript projects, you set the stage for scalable, efficient, and collaborative development.
-In this lesson, we'll explore how OOP principles are implemented in JavaScript, giving you the solid understanding you need to master this programming style.

 ## Understanding Object-Oriented Programming (OOP)

 Object-Oriented Programming (OOP) is a programming style that revolves around objects instead of actions.
 In OOP languages, you work with four main concepts: _abstraction_, _encapsulation_, _inheritance_, and _polymorphism_.
 These concepts are not just fancy words; they are fundamental ideas that empower you to write code that is organized, reusable, and scalable.